 Visitors and Volunteers - Visitors and Volunteers are welcome in all the Elizabeth Schools Early Childhood Programs.
 Please make every effort to inform your child's teacher at least one day in advance of your visit.
 Volunteers interested in working with children are required to have a background check prior to their visit.
 Please obtain a form from the office.
-Visitors and Volunteers must sign in at the front office at Running Creek and Singing Hills Elementary.
+Visitors and Volunteers must sign in with the site director.